Keisuke Sagawa: Final years

+Death

+Sagawa died from ureteral cancer on July 11, 2017, at the age of 80.

-Ōyama visited him several times during his stay in the hospital, but was unable to make it in time for his final moments before he died.
-Although she served as the chief mourner, she did not attend Sagawa's wake or funeral due to her dementia.
+Ōyama visited him several times while he was in the hospital, but was unable to make it in time for his final moments before death.
+Although she served as the chief mourner, she did not attend his wake or funeral due to her dementia.

+Following his hospitalization, Sagawa entrusted his affairs to he and his wife's manager Akiko Kobayashi. Ōyama continued to live at the facility while the management of their now-ownerless home was being handled by a tax accountant from Tokyo.

+Years later following Sagawa's death, his wife Ōyama died of senility on September 29, 2024, at the age of 90.